STAY TUNED TO THE PAGE FOR ENROLLMENT FOR OUR 2016 TEAM!

 Chris Case discovered cycling as a graduate student at the University of Texas in 2006; he quickly learned that cyclocross was a great match for his physiology when he won his first race, the collegiate conference cross championship.
 Since then he has competed in the elite fields in New England, the Mid-Atlantic, and Colorado, and has earned a silver medal at both the masters national and world championships in 2012, as well as fourth place in the 2014 national championship.
 He is the managing editor of Velo magazine, a board member of the Bicycle Racing Association of Colorado, and loves to race and ride all types of bikes, while teaching others about the joy of riding and racing.
 He is recently married to an equally enthusiastic elite ‘cross racer and bike fan.

 Brandon graduated from the University of Colorado with a Bachelor of Science degree in Kinesiology in 1995 and was a professional mountain bike racer from 1999 to 2002.
 He began racing cyclocross as a way to stay in shape during the off-season.
-It soon became his favorite type of bike racing.
-Brandon has been racing ‘cross since the mid-Nineties and he is a three-time U.S. Cyclocross National Champion.
+It soon became his favorite bike racing discipline.
+Brandon has been racing ‘cross since the mid-Nineties and he is a four-time U.S. Cyclocross National Champion.
 He has been teaching cyclocross skills since 2004.
 He is a husband, a daddy and co-founder of Boulder Cycle Sport.